 The timer wiring is the same as before — daisy chain power to each timer, & then to the module.
 Jump (+) to both NO terminals, and (-) to both NC terminals.
 Connect the actuator leads to the COM terminals.
 Run the output from each timer to the module’s IN1/IN2 terminals.

 NOTE: Both trigger jumpers must be set to HIGH (outward setting).
 Apparently this relay is occasionally shipped with the jumpers set to LOW (inward), which would require different wiring from what I’ve shown.

-YET ANOTHER NOTE: Sometime in 2016, apparently whoever manufacturers these CN101A digital timers made a change so the polarity for the two power leads to each timer needs to be reversed from how my timers from 2015 & earlier work.
-I’ve updated the schematic diagram to reflect this change — so now ground is connected at the far left of each timer.
+YET ANOTHER NOTE: Sometime in 2016, these CN101A digital timers changed so the two power leads are reversed from how earlier CN101A timers work.
+I’ve updated the wiring diagram above to reflect this change, so now looking at the timers from the front, (-) is connected at the far left & (+) is 2nd in from the left.

 I’ve received several questions about my wiring diagram’s purposefully ambiguous “power supply”, so here are some different options.

 Solar panel: You can use a very low-watt solar panel connected directly to the battery with a fuse, so that the solar panel acts as a trickle-charger.
 The problem is the solar panel also slowly discharges the battery at night*, & so this system relies on whether the solar panel can generate more power during the day then it uses at night – normally not a problem, except if you live somewhere like I do without much sunshine in the winter.